kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 The announcement is active until the stream is closed or reset by either endpoint.
 Notably, a subscriber can close the send side of the stream to indicate that no error occurred but its not interested.

-The subscriber MUST reply on the same stream with an OK message.
+The subscriber MUST reply with an ANNOUNCE_OK message.

 ~~~
-OK Message {
+ANNOUNCE_OK Message {
   Cool = 0x1
 }
 ~~~

 ## SUBSCRIBE Stream
-A subscriber can open a SUBSCRIBE stream to request a track.
+A subscriber can open a SUBSCRIBE stream to request a named track within a broadcast.

+The subscriber MUST start the stream with a SUBSCRIBE message and MAY follow with subsequent SUBSCRIBE_UPDATE messages.

+The publisher MUST reply with a SUBSCRIBE_OK or reset the stream to reject the subscription.

+The publisher then transmits any matching group within the track over a separate GROUP stream.
+If a GROUP is unavailable or reset, the publisher MUST reply with a  SUBSCRIBE_DROP message.

+The subscription is active until either endpoint closes or resets their side of the stream.
+Before closing a subscription, an endpoint SHOULD wait until all GROUP messages, or a corresponding SUBSCRIBE_DROP message, have been received.

+### SUBSCRIBE
+SUBSCRIBE is sent by a subscriber to start a subscription.

 ~~~
 SUBSCRIBE Message {
-  Type = 0x2,
   Subscribe ID (i),
   Broadcast Name (b),
   Track Name (b),